Jayanth3105/temporal-risk-prediction/README.md

 ## ⚠️ Limitations

 - Experimental research implementation, not a production ADAS system
-- Future motion is inherently uncertain; errors grow with horizon
+- Future motion is inherently uncertain; errors grow with prediction horizon
 - Camera-based perception depends on scene and visibility conditions
 - Risk assessment is a simplified, research-oriented formulation